Kunamatata/SkyOverfall/README.md

 # SkyOverfall
 This project is a Stackoverflow clone using Grails.
 ## Installation
-Clone or download the project and run it with grails run-app Open google chrome on localhost:8080
+ 1. Clone or download the project and run it with grails run-ap
+ 2. Open google chrome on localhost:8080

 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`